shawn-terryah/Twitter_Geolocation/README.md

 ### Making Predictions on the Fresh Data Set

-The below script was run on the same Amazon Web Services r3.8xlarge EC2 instance that was used to build the model:
+To make predictions on the fresh data set, the below script was run on the same Amazon Web Services r3.8xlarge EC2 instance that was used to build the model:

 ```python
 import pandas as pd